who a person is, or the qualities of a person or group that make them different from others

 A movement to incorporate international content throughout an educational institution’s curriculum.

-As defined by the National Association of Colleges and Employers (NACE), a form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional setting; in other countries this may be known as a traineeship.
+A form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and competency development in a professional setting (NACE 2018).
+Attributes of an internship include:

 An individual, usually a resident in the host country and often employed by the [glossary]coordinating organization[/glossary] or institution, who assists education abroad students with locating internship placement opportunities.
 The coordinator usually determines whether the internships offer meaningful responsibilities, include appropriate supervision and direction, and encourage significant international and intercultural learning.

-Workplace where the student completes their internship; also called Internship Placement or Host Employer.
+Workplace where the student completes their internship; also called Internship Placement or Host Organization.

-Professional employed by the [glossary]internship site[/glossary] who is responsible for overseeing the work and experiential learning of an intern in their workplace and for reporting back to the [glossary]coordinating organization[/glossary] or institution regarding the student's progress.
+Professional employed by the [glossary]internship site[/glossary] who is responsible for overseeing the work and training of an intern in their workplace and for reporting back to the [glossary]coordinating organization[/glossary] or institution regarding the student's progress.
+Also called workplace mentor or host organization supervisor.

 (or Institutional Review Board) – A committee, common within many U.S. higher education institutions,dedicated to the approval, oversight and review of research conducted by students, faculty or staff who are in any way affiliated with the university.
 These boards are concerned primarily with the protection of human and animal research subjects and the assurance that all research is conducted in an ethical and legally compliant manner.
 Researchers commonly submit a proposal to IRB for approval before beginning their work.